CiscoDevNet/python_code_samples_network/snmp_entity/README.md

 # SNMP: Print the results of an snmpwalk of the ENTITY-MIB from a device

-This is a Python script that uses net-snmp's Python bindings to print the results of an snmpwalk of the ENTITY-MIB from a device.
+This is an off-box Python script that uses net-snmp's Python bindings to print the results of an snmpwalk of the ENTITY-MIB from a device.

 The script uses either SNMPv1 or SNMPv2c.